postgres/pgweb/docs/frontend.rst

 This generation of the website will instead rely on a varnish web cache running on the frontend servers, configured to cache things for a long time.
-It will also run in what's known as "saint mode", which will have varnish keep serving the content from the cache even if it has expired in case the backend cannot be contacted.
-We also utilize "grace mode", which has varnish send the cached version of a page *while* it's fetching a new one from the backend.
+It will also run in what's known as "grace mode", which will have varnish keep serving the content from the cache even if it has expired in case the backend cannot be contacted.

 All forms that require login will be processed directly by the master server, just like before.
 These will *always* be processed over SSL, and as such not sent through varnish at all.
-They will be accessed under the domain wwwmaster.postgresql.org.
+They will still be accessed using the domain www.postgresql.org, which will then simply proxy the SSL connection to the backend.
+For the initial deployment we'll just use HAProxy, but we may switch to a more feature-rich proxy server in the future - in which case it's important to maintain the encrypted channel between the frontend and the backend, since they are normally not in the same datacenter.

 Requests that require *up to the second* content but do *not* require a login, such as a mirror selection, will be sent through the